LouisCE/warrior-path/README.md

 Warrior Path Martial Arts is a fictional martial arts gym website developed as part of a front-end development project for Code Institute in 2025.
 This project uses responsive design, high accessibility and front-end best practices using HTML, CSS, Bootstrap and a little bit of JavaScript.

 It provides valuable information about classes, teachers and opportunities to sign up for both adults and juniors.
-With a clean layout, smooth scroll-friendly Instagram-like navigation, and carefully chosen visuals, the site delivers an engaging experience across all devices.
+With a clean layout, smooth scroll-friendly navigation, and carefully chosen visuals, the site delivers an engaging experience across all devices.

+The site has a single-page layout to maintain fast performance and a smooth Instagram-like experience.

+All interactions are optimised for mobile.
+Buttons are styled consistently across the page with high-contrast orange and accessible sizing.
+Layout adapts naturally for smaller screens.

 Whether the user is a curious beginner, a parent looking for the right class for their child, or an experienced martial artist looking for a place where they can test their limits, Warrior Path has a lot to offer.